jimburton/scrabble/chapters/Chapter4.md

           -> [Word]
 findWords g ws = map textToWord $ filter (`Trie.member` dict g) ws
 ```

-In one context we will need to filter the words found by
-`findPrefixes` to include only those that end with the desired letter
-and are within the desired length, and in another context filter
-them to be those that begin with a certain letter and are of a certain
-length.
+Now we need to write functions that find words of a given size and which either

-Two functions that do that would be identical apart from one or two
+begin with or end with a certain letter.
+Two functions that do that would be identical
-details.
+apart from small details.
 So we can factor this into a function that finds words from
 the dictionary of a certain length, and then two functions that filter
 the results of that search in different ways.